 Having said that, we don’t regret going.
 Pamukkale is a beautiful place, it’s sad that it isn’t how it once was but it is still undeniably special.

-If you’d stumbled upon it in its current state, you’d still tell everyone about how beautiful it is.
+If you’d stumbled upon it in its current state, you’d still tell everyone about how beautiful it is and we think it is still one of the most photogenic places in Turkey.

 There are roughly 8-10 or so pools which are maintained so they always have water in so you can bathe, paddle and enjoy the spectacular panorama surrounding them.